industrydive/easy_django_mockups/README.rst

 ``pip install PATH/TO/dist/easymockups-0.1.tar.gz``

-``pip install easymockups``
+Then add the new module to your INSTALLED_APPS settings, and add

-``add the new module to your INSTALLED_APPS settings``
+``url(r'^', include('easymockups'))``

-``add 'url(r'^', include('easymockups'))' to your root-level urls.py``
+to your root-level urls.py

-This package requires you to create a 'mockups' directory inside any 'templates' directory you normally save your django templates to.
-Any template you put into that mockups directory can be accessed directoy via the url path /mockups/[templatename].html.
-Note that this only works if you have listed your own relevant apps in the INSTALLED_APPS settings.py setting.
+From there, you'll need to create a 'mockups' directory inside any 'templates' directory you normally save your django templates to.
+Any template you put into that mockups directory can be accessed directoy via the url path /mockups/[templatename].html, where [templatename] is the name of the file you just created.
+You can also add a JSON file that follows the same naming pattern and the template should include the json objects as primitive mock django models.